 Treatment of pulmonary alveolar proteinosis is unnecessary for patients without symptoms or for those with only mild symptoms.

 In patients with troubling dyspnea, whole lung lavage is done by using general anesthesia and a double-lumen endotracheal tube.
 Lavage of one lung is done up to 15 times with 1 to 2 L saline while the other lung is ventilated.
 The process is then reversed.

 Systemic corticosteroids play no role in management and may increase the risk of secondary infection.
 The role of GM-CSF (inhalation or subcutaneous) in management remains to be determined.
 A multicenter, self-controlled, phase 2 trial at nine pulmonary centers in Japan showed an overall response rate of 62% (24/39) (1 Treatment reference Pulmonary alveolar proteinosis is accumulation of surfactant in alveoli.
 Etiology is almost always unknown.
 Symptoms are dyspnea, fatigue, and malaise.
 Diagnosis is based on bronchoalveolar... read more ).

 Consider pulmonary alveolar proteinosis in otherwise healthy patients between ages 30 and 50 if the chest x-ray shows bilateral mid- and lower-lung field opacities in a butterfly distribution with normal hila.

-Do bronchoalveolar lavage; if contraindicated or when results are not diagnostic, do lung biopsy.
+Do bronchoalveolar lavage and laboratory tests; if contraindicated or when results are not diagnostic, do lung biopsy.